naveedalirehmani/Obsidian/Next.js.md

 2. this happens for get requests
 3. only happens in pages not in api routes.

+### Client component caching ( app router )

+If you want the caching behaviour explained above for the server components in the client components, you can use a library like a tanstack query for this.

+---
 ### Next.js Api

 #### Request.